markwkidd/cushaw-handbook/resources.md

     caption="The interactive digital version is formatted by HeyZine"
 %}

-This content was created using free or low cost web tools.[Google Slides](https://docs.google.com/presentation/d/14q8mLEfV6SesU4jLHwnLZSNewycOsh0KCzcdpfCud5I/) was used to lay out the content.
+This content was created using free or low cost web tools.
+[Google Slides](https://docs.google.com/presentation/d/14q8mLEfV6SesU4jLHwnLZSNewycOsh0KCzcdpfCud5I/) was used to lay out the content.
 The paper version of the zine was processed for printing with [Zine Arranger by Nash High](https://nashhigh.itch.io/zinearranger).
 The [digital flipbook is formatted by HeyZine](https://heyzine.com/flip-book/c5d5b4b224.html).